sebnitu/vrembem/docs/_packages/utility.md

 ## margin

-Add margin to an element using directional and size modifiers.
+Add margin to an element using directional and size variations.
 Margin size and spacing values are generated from [`$gap-map`](#gap-map) variable map.

 - `margin` - Adds margins on all sides.
 - `margin-[direction]` - Adds default margin to a specific side.